rockwellw/learning-with-assemblies/README.md

 # Weakly Supervised Learning with Assemblies of Neurons
+Code supporting the project "How Can Structural Modifications Help Image Classification with Assemblies of Neurons?", for COMS 6998, by Zhang, Wang, and Weiner.
-Code supporting the paper "Weakly Supervised Learning with Assemblies of Neurons", by Dabagia, Papadimitriou, and Vempala [2021].
+Based on "Weakly Supervised Learning with Assemblies of Neurons", by Dabagia, Papadimitriou, and Vempala [2021].

 ## Dependencies
 * NumPy